 In addition, this coastal area is also known for its accessibility to great snorkeling and diving sites, as well as many sea creatures and features seen around the Philippine Sea.

 Note that this hike can only be done during low to negative tide.
 This trek takes travelers over a coastal area usually submerged by water with dangerous waves constantly crashing over the nearby reef.
-While it's likely to be relatively low tide during Guam's dry season, be sure to check local tide charts before committing to this hike.
+Be sure to check local tide charts before committing to this hike.

 WWII remnant and northwest coast views